 - Preheat the oven to 325°F, and line a baking sheet with a silicone baking mat or parchment paper.

 - Using a spoon and spatula, drop the cookie dough into 15 rounded scoops onto the prepared sheet.
-Flatten to the desired thickness and width using a spatula.
+Flatten to ⅜" thick using a spatula.
 Gently press the remaining miniature chocolate chips into the tops.
 Bake at 325°F for 9-12 minutes.
 Cool on the pan for 10 minutes before transferring to a wire rack.

 View Nutrition Information + Weight Watchers Points